opencitations/oc_graphenricher/README.md

 NB: even if it's not possible to have an identifier duplicated for the same entity, it's possible that in the whole graph set you could find different identifiers that share the same schema and literal.
-For this purpose, you should use the **instancematching** module after that you've enriched the graph set.
+For this purpose, you should use the **instancematching** module after you've enriched the graph set.

 ### APIs and identifiers
-Actually there are 4 external API involved:
+Currently, there are 5 external API involved:
 - Crossref
 - ORCID
 - VIAF
 - WikiData
+- OpenAlex

-and we can discover the following indentifiers:
+and we can discover the following identifiers:
 - DOI
 - ISSN
 - Crossref's publisher ID
 - ORCID
 - VIAF
 - Wikidata ID (by means of any other identifier, e.g.: PMID, VIAF, DOI, ...)
+- OpenAlex Work ID and Source ID (only for bibliographic resources and by means of other identifiers, e.g.: PMID, DOI, ...)

 It's possible, anyway, to extend the class QueryInterface to add any other useful API.